ArielleMiranda/ceudsd/seminar/NoSQL/README.md

     pprint.pprint(listing['address']['government_area'])
 ```

-#### Exercise: Count how many Airbnb listings we have in the sample database having "country_code" "US" OR "address.market" startwith "M" (Use MongoDB documentation like https://docs.mongodb.com/manual/)
+#### MONGO Exercise 1: Count how many Airbnb listings we have in the sample database having "country_code" "US" OR "address.market" startwith "M" (Use MongoDB documentation like https://docs.mongodb.com/manual/)

 <a name="solr"/>